cycle/docs/docs/en/relation/has-one.md

-# Has One
+# Has One:

 The Has One relation defines that an entity exclusively owns another entity in a form of parent-child.
 Consider this relation as a form of decomposition with the ability to store data in external table.

+The HasOne relation is used to define the relation to one child object.
+This object will be automatically saved with its parent (unless `cascade` option set to `false`).
+The simplest form of relation definition

 ## Definition

-To define a Has One relation using the annotated entities extension, use:
+To define a Has One relation using the annotated entities' extension, use:

 ```php
 use Cycle\Annotated\Annotation\Relation\HasOne;